Skip to contents

 #> `geom_smooth()` using formula = 'y ~ x'

-# support for secondary y axis
+# Support for a secondary y-axis

 mtcars |>